 However, for certain drugs, experimentation can be the trigger of a full-blown addiction.
 Because everyone’s brain composition is different, it’s nearly impossible to know if someone will become hooked or obsessed with the euphoria a specific drug gives them.

 Stage 2: Regular Use or Patterns

 Soon enough, someone will start to display patterns of regular use.
-With substances such as heroin or oxycodone, you’ll likely see track marks on people’s arms.
-But for pill medications, it can be more challenging to note these signs.
+Quickly, these substances become part of everyday life.
+With substances such as heroin, you’ll likely see track marks on people’s arms.
+But for prescription medications, it can be more challenging to note these signs.

 Stages 3: Tolerance and Recklessness

 After regular use, most people will develop a tolerance for whatever substance they’re using.
 Individuals find themselves seeking higher doses or even start to experiment with other drugs to see if they can get the same effects.
 At this stage, emotional and physical signs of addiction become visible as their brains begin to change by the abused substance.
 Daily use is almost a given at this point.

 Even more dangerous, after someone develops a tolerance, they’ll start to engage in risky or reckless behavior.
 Some people might combine drugs like cocaine and meth for a more robust experience or drugs and alcohol to extend the effects.
 When people start combining or using more than one substance, also known as poly-drug use, they significantly increase their chances of a fatal overdose.
 Not to mention, their reckless behavior can place them at risk of suffering a car accident or get in a fight, and so on.

 Read more: How to Identify an Addiction in a Loved One